-3.1.4 Rules for Interpreting Various Name Forms
+3.1.4.
+Rules for Interpreting Various Name Forms

-Rules for interpreting name forms will be as per applicable Standards.
+Rules for interpreting name forms will be by following applicable Standards.

-3.1.5 Uniqueness of Names
+3.1.5.
+Uniqueness of Names

-Name uniqueness for interoperability or trustworthiness is enforced in association with the serial numbers or unique identifiers.
+Name uniqueness for interoperability or trustworthiness is enforced in association with a serial number or unique identifier.

-3.1.6 Recognition, Authentication & Role of Trademarks
+3.1.6.
+Recognition, Authentication & Role of Trademarks

-3.1.7 Name Claim Dispute Resolution Procedure
+3.1.7.
+Name Claim Dispute Resolution Procedure

-The CAresolves any name collisions (in association with the serial number or unique identifier) brought to its attention that may affect interoperability or trustworthiness.
+The CA resolves any name collisions (in association with a serial number or unique identifier) brought to its attention that may affect interoperability or trustworthiness.

-3.2 Initial Identity Validation
+3.2.
+Initial Identity Validation

-3.2.1 Method to Prove Possession of Private Key
+3.2.1.
+Method to Prove Possession of Private Key

-In all cases where the DSC applicant named in a certificate generates its private keys, the DSC applicant is required to prove possession of the private key, which corresponds to the public key in the certificate request.
-This will be performed by the DSC applicant using its private key to sign a value and provide that value to the issuing CA. The CA then validates the signature using the DSC applicant's public key
+In all cases where the DSC applicant named in a certificate generates its keys, the DSC applicant is required to prove possession of the private key, which corresponds to the public key in the certificate request.
+This will be performed by the DSC applicant using its private key to sign a value and provide that value to the issuing CA. The CA then validates the signature using the DSC applicant public key.

-3.2.2 Authentication of Organization user Identity
+3.2.2.
+Authentication of Organization user Identity

-Requests for certificates in the name of an organizational user are mandated to include the user name, organization name, address, and documentation providing the existence of the organization.CA verifies the information relating to the authenticity of the requesting representative as per the requirements mentioned under CCA-IVG.
+Requests for certificates in the name of an organizational user are mandated to include the user name, organization name, address, and documentation providing the existence of the organization.
+CA verifies the information relating to the authenticity of the requesting representative as per the requirements mentioned under CCA-IVG.

-3.2.3 Authentication of Individual Identity
+3.2.3.
+Authentication of Individual Identity